greenstick/myapnea-amia-design-challenge/README.md

 network.
 Almost all modern web applications have JavaScript at the core of their user interface.

+### **The Web Development Workflow**
+For web development, the most efficient workflow really will come from a simple text editor and a good web browser.
+For text editing I use Sublime Text, although there are many, many alternatives out there.
+Regarding browsers, even though for general browsing I use Apple's Safari, I'll say that by far the best browser for web development is Google's Chrome.
+Firefox is good too, and has a web extension called Firebug that gives it some great capabilities.

+We can go over the specific workflow for web development when we meet, but I'll write a quick synopsis here as a reference, just in case.

+### **Accessing The Developer Tools**
+Right-click an element of interest and select 'Inspect Element' from the menu.

+The window of your developer tools may look different to you, but for me, I see the HTML document with its elements on top, CSS styles of that element in the middle pane, and on the bottom, the JavaScript console.

+We can go over more specific ways of using these tools as needed.
+You will likely become good friends :)

 ---
 ## **index.html**

+Right now this is a fairly bare-bones HTML index file.

 ---
 ## **interactive.css**

+Currently an empty CSS file.

 ---
 ## **interactive.js**